King Edward VII School, Melton Mowbray: ICT facilities

-The school was regarded as a national and international leader in the use of ICT with networked hubs in each subject area, video conferencing facilities, and extensive wireless networking for laptops.
+The school used networked hubs in each subject area, video conferencing facilities, and extensive wireless networking for laptops.
 Over summer 2004 the school had completely replaced its ICT infrastructure and had over 500 computers, providing a computer ratio of 1:4 for students and laptops for all teaching staff.
 The school gained recognition from Microsoft for its innovative use of their technologies, particularly SharePoint.
 It was named one of just three Microsoft partner schools in the country.

 The IT team during this period up until the school’s eventual closure was led by Andy Dent, Jim Mackintosh then David Grimes.
 The latter moved across to lead the IT team at the newly built Melton Vale Post 16 Centre instead.

 Awards

 CISCO Award for Innovative use of ICT and British Council International School Award in 2003.

 The school was an Enterprise Pathfinder.

 Designated as a Training School in 2004.

 The school was an Investor in People.